-Also, lawmakers are working on the draft Electronic Communications Law (ECL), which is aimed at transposing the European Electronic Communications Code (EECC) into the Polish legal system.
-The ECL will replace the currently applicable Telecommunications Law dated 16 July 2004 and amend various regulations, including the Law on Provision of Services by Electronics Means.
-Although work on the draft ECL is still ongoing, it is already expected that the upcoming changes will affect the principles of the conduct of marketing activities by businesses operating in Poland.
+Also, lawmakers are working on the draft Electronic Communications Law (ECL Project), which is aimed at transposing the European Electronic Communications Code (EECC) into the Polish legal system.
+The ECL Project will replace the currently applicable Telecommunications Law dated 16 July 2004 and amend various regulations, including the Law on Provision of Services by Electronics Means.
+The latest version of the ECL Project was submitted to the Sejm (lower chamber of the Polish Parliament) in December 2022 but on 21 April 2023 it was withdrawn and no new versions has been submitted yet.